Accessible Information Standard

 Hearing loops are fitted in various departments across our hospitals.

-If you require an induction loop at an appointment or meeting you are attending at the Trust then please contact your Health Care Professional who will endeavour to make this available
+If you require an induction loop at an appointment you are attending, please contact your Health Care Professional.
+They will endeavour to make this available for you.

 Sign Language